yashwanth-sharma/Javascript/README.md

 # JsPractice
-Yashwanth is planning to revise JS and Frontend web development with HTML and CSS.
+Yashwanth is planning to revise JS and Frontend web development.